Multi-Node Cluster Deployment#

 nano values-multi-nodes.yaml

-# Deploy using custom values
+# Deploy using the multi-node config directly

-helm upgrade --install jupyterhub ./jupyterhub \
+helm upgrade --install jupyterhub ./chart \

 -n jupyterhub --create-namespace \